petercb/aggravator/README.rst

 --host TEXT                 Retrieve host variables (not implemented) --createlinks DIRECTORY     Create symlinks in DIRECTORY to the script for
-                            each platform name retrieved --show                      Output a list of upstream environments --help                      Show this message and exit.
+                            each platform name retrieved --show                      Output a list of upstream environments (or groups if environment was set) --help                      Show this message and exit.